SteveBarnett/Remixing/_thinking/tworaits.md

     - Something I've been noticing at work especially: I have quite high attention to detail, I'm good at spotting things, especially little differences.
 But I am also prone to mistakes, often in bits that seem less important (and therefore less interesting) to me.
     - I am really analytical and calculating.
 But I also made big sideways, unexpected, improvised connections and leaps that people often find... peculiar.
     - I can be really quite stubborn and stick to my guns, but I can also give up easily.
 This tends to result in my coming back and beating myself up for giving up.
 I am aware of the contradiction.
+    - I tend to be good at, and take some pleasure and pride in, delaying gratification, waiting.
+But I also have "super perishable" things: where my impulse control seems to go out the window.

 Some steps towards something...